 Russia Specialty Fertilizer Market Analysis by Mordor Intelligence

-The Russia specialty fertilizer market size stands at USD 1.09 billion in 2025 and is projected to reach USD 1.54 billion by 2030, reflecting a 7.1% CAGR during the forecast period.
+The Russia specialty fertilizer market size was valued at USD 671.0 million in 2025 and is estimated to grow from USD 702.60 million in 2026 to USD 892.10 million by 2031, at a CAGR of 4.89% during 2026–2031.
 Ongoing modernization of crop nutrition practices, government support for precision fertigation, and domestic raw-material recovery have placed the Russia specialty fertilizer market on a firm growth trajectory.
 Regional subsidies are accelerating the uptake of water-soluble formulations, while polymer-coated products are gaining acceptance in large field-crop enterprises striving to comply with export residue limits.
-Domestic producers have leveraged sanctions to capture share once held by Western suppliers, enabling supply-chain resilience and reducing import exposure for key ingredients.
+Domestic producers have leveraged sanctions to capture share once held by Western suppliers, thereby enhancing supply-chain resilience and reducing import exposure to key ingredients.
 Currency volatility still poses cost challenges; however, stabilized potash and phosphate production has dampened input price swings, keeping adoption momentum intact across commercial farms.

 Key Report Takeaways

-- By crop type, field crops accounted for a 95.1% share of the Russia specialty fertilizer market size in 2024 and are advancing at a 7.1% CAGR through 2030.
+- By crop type, field crops represented the largest Russia specialty fertilizer market size in 2025, contributing 62.1% of total market revenue, while horticultural crops are projected to be the fastest-growing segment, expanding at a CAGR of 6.3% through 2031.

 Russia Specialty Fertilizer Market Trends and Insights